Feyerabend/vm/enkel0/VM.md

 The arrays might seem to have an odd implementation.
 As the others it does not use an argument for address.
 Instead it uses the stack.
 A base address is stored in an array at runtime, which resembles how globals work, and is actually a global.
-When the arrays is used an index will point to the offset given the base.
+When the arrays is used and an index will point to the offset given the base.
 So a global variable is used for the base, and an index given at runtime is *added to the base*, which give the address from which to get a value or to store a given value.